-The City is developing a database of businesses and their primary activities.
+The City has developed a database of businesses and their primary activities.
 We will contact the businesses to identify the current SIC code they are operating under.
 Letters will be mailed to business owners of required BMPs for the type of business they operate.
 Site inspections will follow the Permit schedule with at least 20% of sites inspected each year, per the standards listed above.
-If a complaint is received for any site, it will be evaluated during the year of the complaint if the complaint is provided by December 24th.
+If a complaint is received for any site, the City responds immediately.